AQAPhysicsExam Board Revision

 Exam Questions

-Describe and explain the relationship between current, voltage, and resistance in a circuit.
+Describe and explain the function of a resistor in a circuit.
 [6 marks]

-Explain how increasing resistance affects the current in a circuit.
+Explain how increasing the voltage affects the current in a circuit with constant resistance.
 [4 marks]

-Discuss Ohm's Law and the inverse relationship between current and resistance.
+Use Ohm's Law to show the relationship between voltage and current.

-What is meant by electrical power?
+What is meant by potential difference?
 [2 marks]

 Practice Quiz